400k+

 What Is a Salesforce Developer?

-A Salesforce developer customizes and extends the world's largest CRM platform, building the business logic, integrations, and user interfaces that make Salesforce actually work the way a company needs it to.
-An IDC study projected the Salesforce platform would generate over $1.6 trillion in new business revenue by 2028, and most Fortune 500 companies run it in some form.
+A Salesforce developer customizes and extends the world's largest CRM platform, building the business logic, integrations, and user interfaces that make Salesforce work the way a specific company actually needs it to.
+An IDC study projected the Salesforce platform would generate over $2 trillion in new business revenues by 2028, and most Fortune 500 companies run it in some form.

-Day-to-day, they write Apex (a Java-like language for backend triggers and business rules), build Lightning Web Components for custom UI, configure Sales Cloud and Service Cloud workflows, and wire up integrations via REST APIs and middleware like MuleSoft.
-Deployments happen through Salesforce DX and CI/CD pipelines, not the old-school change set approach.
+Day-to-day, that means writing Apex (a Java-like language for backend triggers and business rules), building Lightning Web Components for custom UI, configuring Sales Cloud and Service Cloud workflows, and wiring up integrations via REST APIs and middleware like MuleSoft.
+Deployments go through Salesforce DX and CI/CD pipelines.

-What makes a strong Salesforce developer is the ability to navigate both code and configuration.
-The platform has thousands of out-of-the-box features, and knowing when to write Apex versus when a declarative flow solves the problem is the judgment call that matters most.
+What separates a strong Salesforce developer is judgment across both code and configuration.
+The platform ships thousands of out-of-the-box features, and knowing when to write Apex versus when a declarative flow solves the problem cleanly is the call that matters most in a production org.

 Why Hire Salesforce Developers?

 Salesforce runs the revenue engine at most mid-market and enterprise companies.
-But out-of-the-box only gets you so far.
-Custom Apex triggers, Lightning Web Components, and complex workflow automation are what turn a CRM into a competitive advantage.
-Without it, your CRM is just an expensive spreadsheet.
+Out-of-the-box gets you started, but custom Apex triggers, Lightning Web Components, and complex workflow automation are what turn a CRM into a competitive advantage.
+Without that layer, your CRM is an expensive spreadsheet.

-Salesforce talent sits in an odd spot: there are plenty of admins, but developers who can architect complex solutions across Sales Cloud, Service Cloud, and custom integrations are genuinely hard to find.
-Certifications alone don't tell you who can ship clean, maintainable code in a production org.
+Salesforce talent sits in an awkward spot in the market: admins are plentiful, but developers who can architect complex solutions across Sales Cloud, Service Cloud, and custom integrations are genuinely scarce.
+Certifications alone don't tell you who can ship clean, maintainable code in a real production org.

 Through Revelo, you hire nearshore Salesforce developers who've built inside real enterprise orgs with real users.
-They're working your hours, joining your standups, and deploying within your release cycle.
-You get deep platform expertise without the six-month agency engagement or the inflated contractor rates.
+They work your hours, join your standups, and deploy within your release cycle.
+You get deep platform expertise without a six-month agency engagement or inflated contractor rates, typically at 30 to 50 percent savings compared to US-based hiring.

 What Does It Cost to Hire a Salesforce Developer?